schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Storyteller

-A anesthesiologist battles a oversize daddy at a salon.
+A anesthesiologist battles an oversize daddy at a salon.

 ## Differentiation